 August was a relatively quiet month as far as domestic energy price trends were concerned.
-Although wholesale gas prices fell by 8% on the month - the first fall in 5 months - there was no movement in either the Standard Variable tariffs of the Big 6, or of the price of the cheapest domestic energy tariff.
+Although wholesale gas prices fell by 8% on the month - the first fall in 5 months - there was no movement in either the Standard Variable tariffs of the Big 6, or of the price of the cheapest energy tariff.

 Consequently savings from energy switching have stayed flat at £325.
 This is down from a record high of £378 in March 2016.